davorg/dmp/chapters/chapter07.md

 ### Reading and writing MP3 files

-Another binary file format that has been getting a lot of publicity recently is the MP3 !!!
-FOOTNOTE  5 Short for MPEG3 or Motion Pictures Experts Group—Audio Level 3. !!! file.
+Another binary file format that has been getting a lot of publicity recently is the MP3 (short for MPEG3 or Motion Pictures Experts Group—Audio Level 3) file.
 These files store near-CD quality sound in typically a third of the space required by raw CD data.
 This has led to a whole new drain on Internet bandwidth as people upload their favorite tracks to their web sites.